khamidou/khamidou.github.io/sensu-for-developers/index.md

 It's very short -- about 2400 lines for the core app -- and very readable.
 Let's read its source code, and hopefully we'll get some understanding of what makes it tick.

 {:.yellowbox}
 __A disclaimer__: I spend most of my days writing Python and my Ruby is somehow rusty.
+Caveat lector.

 ## The architecture of Sensu